Electric vehicles (EVs) rely heavily on keeping their batteries at a constant temperature because a battery cooling system is essential.

 Gasoline-powered vehicles, unlike EVs, use different methods to cool their engine, such as radiating their heat and using fresh air from the front grille.
 EVs, in contrast, don’t have engines; they don’t need a cooling system, like gas-powered engines, for their batteries; their preferred temperature should be somewhere in the range of 15-25 °C.

-Temperatures outside this range may considerably reduce EVs range, and it can drop up to 20% in some cases when freezing points reach.
-If the battery gets too hot, it will lessen the power, and in severe cases, it will degrade, fail, and be prone to catch fire.
+Temperatures outside this range may considerably reduce the EV range, and it can drop up to 20% in some cases when freezing points are reached.
+If the battery gets too hot, it will lessen the power, and in severe cases, it will degrade, fail, and be prone to catching fire.

 Battery Cooling Methods